tdixon97/reboost/docs/source/notebooks/reboost_hpge_tutorial.rst

 The final step in the processing chain smeared the energies by the energy resolution.
 This represents a general class of processors based on ‘’heuristic’’ models.
 Other similar processors could be implemented in a similar way.
-It would also be simple to use insted an energy dependent resolution curve.
+It would also be simple to use instead an energy dependent resolution curve.
 To see the effect we have to zoom into the 2615 keV peak.